AUTHORS

 - Non-ABN Suppliers: Foreign entities without a registered Australian Business Number.

-- Pre-payments: Particularly where traditional commercial arrangement results in need for 'up-front' payments (for example insurance premiums).
+- Pre-payments: Particularly where a commercial arrangement results in a need to pay 'up-front' payments (for example insurance premiums).

 - Partial payments: Payment times need to be calculated only when an obligation is fully discharged.
-Partial or progress payments are excluded from the final calculation until the final "balancing" payment is made.
+Partial or progress payments are excluded from a final calculation until a final "balancing" payment is made.

-- Retention contracts: In construction and projects, the "payment clock" for retentions is often different from standard trade credit.
-If your system triggers the clock from the original work invoice rather than the retention release trigger, your reported payment times will appear significantly worse than they are in reality.
+- Retention contracts: Particularly within the Construction Industry, the "payment clock" for Retentions Contracts is often different from a standard trade credit.
+If your system records the Invoice Date at the time of an original invoice rather than the retention release trigger, your reported payment times will appear significantly worse than they are in reality.

 Insight: Organisations need to move away from manual processes to produce a reproducible PTRS data pipeline.
 The Regulator now has the power to notice-to-produce your raw TCP dataset; if your datasets cannot be audited back to your ERP this might increase the risk of reporting penalties being imposed.